cooolgamorg/Starlight3DS/README.md

   - start + select shortcut to toggle top/bottom screen (enabled on bottom screen by default)
 - Added Day and Night mode (lite):
   - You can choose the screen brightness
-  - You can choose to turn on or off LEDs
+  - You can choose to turn on or off the LEDs
   - Those will be applied at a desired time
 - Added n3ds clock + L2 status in rosalina menu -> [Original](https://github.com/DullPointer/Luma3DS/commit/2dbfa8b5c9b719b7f3056691f54332f42da6de8d)
 - Added Software Volume Control -> (now merged with the official luma3ds one)